Yotuel Romero

 Yotuel RomeroPhoto © Wikimedia Commons

-His beginnings in the music world started at the age of 18 when he joined Hiram Riverí (Ruzzo) and Joel Pando (El Pionero) to form the group Amenaza, a pioneering band of Cuban hip-hop that rescued and fused the Cuban oral tradition with rap, laying the groundwork for what would later become the group Orishas.
-The group performed in the 90s at various venues of great significance such as Café Cantante, a gathering spot in the gardens of Teatro Mella, Casa de la Música, Casa de la Cultura in Centro Habana, among others.
+His beginnings in the music world started at the age of 18 when he joined Hiram Riverí (Ruzzo) and Joel Pando (El Pionero) to form the group Amenaza, a pioneering band in Cuban hip-hop that rescued and fused Cuban oral tradition with rap, laying the groundwork for what would later become the group Orishas.
+The ensemble performed in the 90s at several popular venues such as Café Cantante, a gathering in the gardens of the Teatro Mella, Casa de la Música, and Casa de la Cultura de Centro Habana, among others.

-In 1997, they were awarded the First Prize at the semi-clandestine Cuban Rap Festival in Alamar.
-By then, they were already being played on the island's radio and television.
-Later, thanks to an exchange from a French solidarity association with the Cuban people, the members of Amenaza traveled to France where they eventually settled to continue their musical project, to which Roldán González Rivero, who sang traditional Cuban music in the group Rico Son, joined.
-Under the name Orishas, the new group signed with the record label EMI, and in 1999 they released their first studio album A Lo Cubano, with which they became famous worldwide, becoming the leading exponents of Cuban hip hop.
-In 2002, Emigrante was released, El Kilo in 2005, Antidiotico in 2007, and Cosita Buena in 2008.
-After 10 years during which each member took separate paths, they reunited to release Gourmet in 2018.
+In 1997, they received the First Prize at the semi-clandestine Cuban Rap Festival in Alamar.
+By then, they were already playing on the radio and television across the island.
+Later, thanks to an exchange program by a French solidarity association with the Cuban people, the members of Amenaza traveled to France, where they eventually settled to continue their musical project, which welcomed Roldán González Rivero, who sang traditional Cuban music with the group Rico Son.
+Under the name Orishas, the new group signed with the record label EMI and in 1999 released their first studio album A Lo Cubano, which made them famous worldwide, establishing them as the leading figures of Cuban hip hop.
+In 2002, Emigrante was released, followed by El Kilo in 2005, Antidiotico in 2007, and Cosita Buena in 2008.
+After 10 years during which each member took separate paths, they reunited to launch Gourmet in 2018.

-With Orishas, Yotuel toured stages around the world and sold over 750,000 copies in Europe.
+With Orishas, Yotuel performed on stages around the world and sold over 750,000 copies in Europe.

 In 2003, "Time" magazine included Orishas among the 10 most important bands outside the U.S